-- A Community Development Director has been added. - The Administrative Services Director has been replaced with a City Clerk position. - A Recreation Specialist position is recommended but has not yet been added to the budget.
-Staff is exploring revenue enhancements and program additions to help fund this new position.
+- A Community Development Director has been added. - The Administrative Services Director has been replaced with a City Clerk position. - A Recreation Specialist position has been added.
+Revenue enhancements, program additions, and General Fund proceeds will fund this new position. - A part-time Accountant has been added, funded in 2024 by salary savings from 2023.